ProfessorKolodziej/cm523-assignment-template/README.md

 **Static Site Boilerplate Documentation:** [https://docs.staticsiteboilerplate.com/](https://docs.staticsiteboilerplate.com/)

+The Student Site Boilerplate is part of a lesson in my web design and development class, and I teach Github, Tower, and VSCode alongside this boilerplate.
+If you are interested in the documentation for this process and setting up your development environment in the same way, you can follow along with [this Google Doc](https://docs.google.com/document/d/14usTx6c1L1MwSjRvwtk4spz40EDgHV50_53kKAiHzcM/edit?usp=sharing).

 ## Prerequisites

 - [Node.js and npm (Node Package Manager)](https://nodejs.org/en/) - this repository has been tested through 12.19.0 LTS